BrightLab-ANVIL/Practice/README.md

 5. *Locally*: Make minor changes to one of the files.
 6. *Locally*: Stage these changes **git add [file]** then commit these changes **git commit -m [message]**
-7. *Locally*: Check origin with **git remote -v** (it should be the address of the repo on github)
+7. *Locally*: Check remote 'origin' is what you expect (Should be https://github.com/BrightLab-ANVIL/Practice.git) **git remote -v**
-8. *Locally*: Whilst in your new branch, check if there has been any changes to the GitHub master and pull any of these new changes **git pull origin master**
+8. *Locally*: Whilst in new-branch, pull any new changes from origin/master **git pull origin master**
-9. *Locally*: If there are no conflicts from step (7), push changes you made in your branch to GitHub  **git push origin [new-branch]**
+9. *Locally*: If there are no conflicts from step (7), push changes you made in new-branch  **git push origin [new-branch]**
-10. *On GitHub*: Put in a pull request to compare new-branch and master branch of the central repo.
-One person in the lab needs to review this pull request.
+10. *On GitHub*: Make a pull request (PR) to compare new-branch and master branch.
+One person needs to review this PR.
-11. *On GitHub*: Once the pull request has been approved, you or the reviewer should merge the new-branch into the master, AND delete the new-branch.
+11. *On GitHub*: Once the PR has been approved, you should merge the new-branch into the master, AND delete the new-branch.
-12. *Locally*: Delete your new-branch OR make sure it is up to date with master branch on GitHub.
-Also make sure the local master branch is up to date with the master branch on GitHub.
+12. *Locally*: Delete new-branch **git branch -d [new-branch]**  OR make sure it is up to date with origin/master on GitHub.
+13. *Locally*: Make sure your local master branch is up to date with the origin/master on GitHub. **git pull origin master**

 IMPORTANT NOTES
 --------------